 Genes and gene products are often collected as lists based on unifying characteristics or based on experiments.
-Examples include genes that show enrichment of a chromatin modification, mRNAs that change abundance in response to a mutation, and proteins that interact with another protein.
+Examples include genes that show enrichment of a chromatin modification, messenger RNAs (mRNAs) that change abundance in response to a mutation and proteins that interact with another protein.
 After the initial identification of a set of genes as belonging to a list, multiple approaches (1) are needed to generate an explanatory model.
 However, many genes do not receive further attention, as evidenced by recent meta-analyses, which highlighted numerous understudied genes in humans (2,3).
 Since single publications often analyze only one or a few genes, a wider view of genes with roles in a process could be gained by comparing lists generated by several studies.
 Such exploration could identify genes that are present in multiple lists but have not yet been selected for detailed study.
 Identifying these understudied genes is especially useful during the early stages of a field, when coherent models for most observed phenomena have not yet emerged.
-While this approach is also extensible to lists of anything that is used to characterize living systems (changes in lipids, metabolites, localizations, etc.), here we focus on lists of mRNAs, proteins, and small RNAs generated by the field of RNA silencing in the nematode C. elegans.
+While this approach is also extensible to lists of anything that is used to characterize living systems (changes in lipids, metabolites, localizations, etc.), here we focus on lists of mRNAs, proteins and small RNAs generated by the field of RNA silencing in the nematode Caenorhabditis elegans.

-A gene present in many lists could be regulated in multiple separable ways and/or be regulated in one or a few ways by connected sets of regulators (Fig. 1A).
-For example, mRNA levels could be regulated through changes in transcription, turnover, localization, small RNA production, etc. or all changes could occur because of turnover regulation by a connected set of regulators.
-Changes in such genes could alter specific regulatory outputs, making them integrators of inputs from many other regulators.
-Alternatively, they could have no measurable consequence but might still be experimentally useful as general indicators of perturbation.
-One way that organisms could use general sensing of perturbation in a process could be to return the process to the pre-perturbation state through feedback (4).
-Such active resetting would enable restoration of homeostasis faster than through the dissipation of the perturbation alone.
+A gene present in many lists could be regulated in multiple separable ways and/or be regulated in one or a few ways by connected sets of regulators (Figure 1A).
+For example, mRNA levels could be regulated through changes in transcription, turnover, localization, small RNA production, etc., or all changes could occur because of turnover regulation by a connected set of regulators.
+Changes in such genes could alter specific regulatory outputs, making them integrators of